Meet The Team

 Yasmeen Ojwang, MSW LCSWA

 Yasmeen Ojwang is a licensed clinical social worker associate who specializes in working with adolescent girls and women who have anxiety, depression, mood disorders, and trauma related issues as well as self-esteem issues, family conflict and life transitions.

-Yasmeen accepts the following insurances: Aetna and Cigna/Evernorth.
+Yasmeen accepts the following insurances: Aetna, BCBS, CBHA, Cigna/Evernorth and MedCost.

 Jennifer Pompeii, MS, LCMHCA